-Pregnancy can its toll on a woman’s body, often resulting unwanted changes to the belly and breast areas.
-Sagging, deflated breasts, enlarged areolas, stretched nipples, stretch marks on the abdomen and breast, and a prominent tummy with stretched skin are common side effects of pregnancy and breast feeding.
+Pregnancy can take its toll on a woman’s body, often resulting in unwanted changes to the belly and breast areas.
+Sagging, deflated breasts, enlarged areolas, stretched nipples, stretch marks on the abdomen and breast, and a prominent tummy with stretched skin are common side effects of pregnancy and breastfeeding.
 Having healthy children is definitely worth it, but it is frustrating that no amount of exercise and dieting seems to fix these breast and body issues.

-Abdominal Options for a Mommy Makeover:
+Abdominal Options For A Mommy Makeover:

-Breast Options for a Mommy Makeover:
+Breast Options For A Mommy Makeover:

 The mommy makeover starts with the breast procedure first with the abdominal component last.
 If a body lift with an outer thigh and buttock lift are to be added to the mommy makeover, this is performed as the first step of the procedure.

 The aftermath of pregnancy can leave you with sagging breasts, uneven breasts, lost breast volume, drooping nipples and stretched areolas (the dark skin surrounding the nipple).
 A breast lift, or mastopexy, is performed to reverse these changes and return a youthful shape and lift to your breasts.
-In all breast lift procedures the incisions are made around the nipple areola to reduce its size and facilitate the ability to move it upwards.
+In all breast lift procedures, the incisions are made around the nipple areola to reduce its size and facilitate the ability to move it upwards.